All Episodes

 unidentified

-WNBC-TV, Channel 4 television station, the city of New York, presidents Bill Clinton and Richard Nixon, Ross Perot, John Vesey...
+WNBC TV, Channel 4, television station, the city of New York, Presidents Bill Clinton and Richard Nixon, Ross Perot, John Vesey, and General Colin Powell.

-The agreement of Miller's complaint is that the named defendants committed or aided others in committing illegal acts, including assassinations over a 25-year period, beginning amidst the Vietnam War, in furtherance of a conspiracy to distribute Laotian heroin.
+As a big loss, the rivetament of Miller's complaint is that the name defendants committed or aided others in committing illegal acts, including assassinations, over a 25-year period, beginning amidst the Vietnam War, in furtherance of a conspiracy to distribute Laotian heroin.

 He also asserted that the defendants are still engaged in heroin trafficking today.